How to write an English Language/Literature personal statementby Emily Jackson

-Think less about making your personal statement impressive, and more about making you impressive.
+Think less about making your personal statement impressive, and more about making yourself impressive.

 Do extra reading, volunteer work, research the course you're interested in studying thoroughly.

 Remember, the strongest pieces of writing don't need fluff or unnecessarily long words.
-You will impress the reader with a well-structured, clear essay.
+You'll impress the reader with a well-structured, clear essay.